13 Obscure Scrabble Rules Serious Players Need to Know

 Scrabble rule: Competitive Scrabble is timed

 “Competitive games tend to be a lot faster than the Scrabble you might play at home with the family,” says Koenig.
 That’s because each player only gets 25 minutes to make all of their moves—and chess clocks are used to keep time.
 Each side typically makes 11 to 13 moves in a tournament game, which equals about two minutes per play.
-Exceed your allotted time and you’re penalized 10-points for each minute over 25.
-Then find out 15 little-known facts about your favorite games.
+Exceed your allotted time and you’re penalized ten points for each minute over 25.
+Find out 15 little-known facts about your favorite games.

 Scrabble rule: Two-letter words can help in a pinch